 Shopping in Tawang

-Bamboo utensils, carpets, and wood carvings are some of the popular things to buy in Tawang.
+Bamboo utensils, carpets, and wood carvings are popular things to buy in Tawang.
 These are usually made by Monpa tribals and are extremely beautiful.
-You can get your hands on Thangka paintings and handmade paper making that will be worth every penny.
-There is a great range of tourist souvenir shops in Tawang that sell Buddhist prayer wheels in colourful wood, chadars (wrap skirts worn by local women), shawls, brassware, beautiful bags, and Buddha statues.
+In addition, you can get your hands on Thangka paintings and handmade paper making that will be worth every penny.
+An excellent range of tourist souvenir shops in Tawang sells Buddhist prayer wheels in colorful wood, chadars (wrap skirts worn by local women), shawls, brassware, beautiful bags, and Buddha statues.

 Useful Tips for Tawang Trip